SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Master[ScrumTeam,ScrumMaster] is accountable[ScrumTeam,ScrumMaster,Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
 They[ScrumTeam,ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars,Adaptation] its practices, within the Scrum framework[Framework].

-Scrum Masters[ScrumTeam,ScrumMaster] are true leaders who serve the Scrum Team[ScrumTeam] and the larger organization[Organization].
+Scrum Masters[ScrumTeam,ScrumMaster] are true leaders who serve[Serve] the Scrum Team[ScrumTeam] and the larger organization[Organization].

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Scrum Team[ScrumTeam] in several ways, including:

 - Coaching the team members[ScrumTeam] in self-management[SelfManagement] and cross-functionality[CrossFunctional];[ScrumTeam,ScrumMaster,Serve]
 - Helping the Scrum Team[ScrumTeam] focus[ScrumValues,Focus] on creating high-value Increments[ScrumTeam,ScrumMaster,Serve][ScrumArtifacts] that meet the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone];
-- Causing the removal of impediments[Impediments] to the Scrum Team’s[ScrumTeam] progress; and,[ScrumTeam,ScrumMaster,Serve]
+- Causing the removal of impediments[Impediments,Risk] to the Scrum Team’s[ScrumTeam] progress; and,[ScrumTeam,ScrumMaster,Serve]
 - Ensuring that all Scrum events[ScrumEvents] take place and are positive, productive, and kept within the timebox[Timebox].[ScrumTeam,ScrumMaster,Serve]

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Product Owner[ScrumTeam,ProductOwner] in several ways, including: